catturavideo/kaltura-sourceswap/README.md

 ## Known Issues ##

  * The Kaltura HTML5 v2 player must play for ~1 second after the switch before it is able to seek to the correct position *

  * Onload all thumbnails may not load aswell as a failure to switch to that media.
-This is a problem with Kaltura unable to seek find thier own entryID number.*
+This is a problem with a the entitlement structure within Kaltura.
+To get around the missing thumbnails and failure to switch **Do Not** associate your media with a category.*

 *_This is a known Kaltura issue and tickets have been issued._

-***
-## Updating Player
-*  As of writing this document the HTML5 v2 player has not been released.
-1. Login to KMC and go to studio.
-2. Create or edit an existing player.
-3. Select features
-4. Add "Kaltura.LeadWithHTML5" and set to true in Additional parameters
-5. Save
-6. Copy the player id
-7. Go to http://player.kaltura.com/kWidget/tests/PlayerVersionUtility.html and log in
-8. Paste the id and update player to a V2 player

-***
 ## Changelog ##

+#### 1.0.1: Dalmatian Silver ####

+* When using with a single video the player should not crash now.

 #### 1.0.0: Mercury Boxer####